MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/set-up-and-manage-self-service-access-scvmm.md

 ## Provide access to use Azure Arc-enabled SCVMM resources

-To provision SCVMM VMs and change their size, add disks, change network interfaces, or delete them, your users need to have permission on the compute, network, storage, and to the VM template resources that they will use.
+To provision SCVMM VMs and change their size, add disks, change network interfaces, or delete them, your users need to have permission on the compute, network, storage, and to the VM template resources that they'll use.
 These permissions are provided by the built-in Azure Arc SCVMM Private Cloud User role.

 You must assign this role to an individual cloud, VM network, and VM template that a user or a group needs to access.